samsrabin/CAM/doc/source/CAM6.3_users_guide/physics-modifications-via-the-namelist.rst

 This chapter contains a few examples of customizing CAM's run time configuration.
-General instructions for modifying namelists using the user_nl_cam file were given in :ref:`Building and Running CAM within CESM <building-and-running-cam>`.
+General instructions for modifying namelists using the user_nl_cam file were given in :ref:`Building and Running CAM within CESM <ug63-building-and-running-cam>`.
 The examples below focus on some specific modifications that would be included in user_nl_cam.